Nuclear Weapons Free Zones in Canada: Background

-Canada was a founding member of the North Atlantic Treaty Organization, a collective defense organization that obligated each member to defend the other in attacks by the Eastern Bloc.
+Canada was a founding member of the North Atlantic Treaty Organization (NATO), a collective defense organization that obligated each member to defend the other in attacks by the Eastern Bloc.
 As the nuclear arms race developed following the Soviet Union’s acquisition of the Atomic bomb, Canadian political leaders felt that cooperation with the United States in the matter of the defence of North America was necessary, given the geographic position of Canada between the United States and the Soviet Union.
 Furthermore, it was considered likely that hypothetical nuclear strikes on targets in the US would affect Canadian population centers as well.
 Thus, the North American Air Defense Command (NORAD), a joint Canada-US air headquarters, was established to coordinate the defense of North American airspace.
 The idea of allowing the United States to place nuclear weapons on Canadian military bases was a sensitive issue for successive Canadian governments, who were acutely aware of the negative public perception of atomic weapons.

 In 1959, Prime Minister John Diefenbaker's government decided to allow the US to deploy nuclear weapons on Canadian soil, though not without debate and hesitation.
 There had been considerable diplomatic tension between the Diefenbaker government and the United States over a perceived American reluctance to consult Canada about operational decisions and changes to the security environment that might affect Canada.
 They hoped that the formation of NORAD as a joint command would incentivize the US government to consult Canada on military decision-making.
 Equally, the question of whether or not Canada should procure nuclear arms for use by its forces was controversial in the late 1950s and early 1960s.
 Proponents of the plan in Parliament pointed out that several expensive military systems already purchased by the Diefenbaker government were primarily designed to deploy nuclear warheads, and that such weapons were essential to fulfill Canada’s NATO commitments.
 Members of the emerging peace movement as well as Liberal Party politicians opposed the acquisition of nuclear weapons, for reasons ranging from the infeasibility of Canada making more than a token contribution to the alliances nuclear forces, to concerns about a potential escalations in tensions with the Warsaw Pact.
 However, the increasingly tense security situation following the Cuban Missile Crisis of 1962 began to sway the Liberal Party and to some extent the opinion of the general public in favor of a Canadian acquisition of nuclear weapons.